-And what about mileage – do black box policies restrict that too?
+And what about mileage – do black box insurance policies restrict that too?

 Again, it depends.

-The more miles you drive the more likely you are to be involved in a road traffic accident at some point, so some providers do impose mileage restrictions when you take out this kind of policy.
+The more miles you drive the more likely you are to be involved in a road traffic accident at some point, so some providers do impose mileage restrictions when you take out a black box insurance policy.

 Which age group is this type of policy designed for?

-Black box policies aren’t designed for a particular age group; they are designed to counterbalance some of the risk associated with insuring a driver that has little to no driving experience.
+Black box car insurance policies aren’t designed for a particular age group; they are designed to counterbalance some of the risk associated with insuring a driver that has little to no driving experience.